 What is IBDP

 The International Baccalaureate® (IB) is a non-profit educational foundation, motivated by its mission, focused on the student.
 Their 3 programmes for students aged 3 to 19 help develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
 Founded in 1968, they currently work with 3,664 schools in 146 countries to develop and offer four challenging programmes to over 1,133,000 students aged 3 to 19 years.
-The IB continuum of international education is unique because of its academic and personal rigour, challenging students to excel in their studies and in their personal growth.
+The IB continuum of international education is unique because of its academic and personal rigor, challenging students to excel in their studies and in their personal growth.

 IB offers 3 programmes: